Ensuring Records are Reliable

 - Use revisions to trace the development of a document.

-- Save final, signed documents as "Finalised" in TRIM or as PDF so that they cannot be edited - and so that it is clear later on which version was ultimately distributed.
+- Save final, signed documents as "Finalised" in HPRM or in PDF format so that they cannot be edited - and so that it is clear later on which version was ultimately distributed.